HSBNE/hsbne.github.com/admin/rules.md

     3. At each annual general meeting of the association, the members of the management committee agree to retire from office at a date no more than two months after the AGM.
-	During this time the outgoing management committee members will hand over policies and procedures as necessary to train the incoming executive.
+	During this time the outgoing management committee members will:
+		1. Ensure there is documentation for the new executive to follow to perform their tasks,
+		2. Train the new management committee on the processess of the role,
+		3. Ensure all legal documents and commitments are transfered appropriately.
     4. A member of the association may be appointed to a casual vacancy on the management committee under rule 21
     5. A member may not hold the same position on the management committee for